limon27121/Automate-webform-submission-using-Junit/README.md

 ## Purpose
 The primary purpose of this project is to demonstrate automated testing capabilities using Selenium WebDriver and Node.js.
 By automating the web form submission, it showcases how repetitive manual tasks can be efficiently handled through script automation, ensuring accuracy and reliability in testing scenarios.

+## Goals

+- **Efficiency**: Reduce manual effort and time involved in testing form submission processes.

+- **Reliability**: Ensure consistent and reproducible results in form submission testing.

+- **Demonstration**: Serve as a practical example of using Selenium WebDriver for web automation tasks.